 Babies exhibit many involuntary movements as they grow.
-One such thing is the Fencing Reflex or Tonic Neck Reflex.
+One such move is the Fencing Reflex or Tonic Neck Reflex (8).
 When placed on the back-to-sleep position, the baby’s head turns to one side with the arm and leg of that side extended, while the other arm and leg are flexed.
-This is called the fencing position, which helps prevent a baby from rolling over onto his stomach before his body gets ready for it.
-This is one more reason for putting your baby to sleep on his back.
+This is called the fencing position, which helps prevent a baby from rolling over onto the stomach before the body is ready for it.
+This is one more reason for putting your baby to sleep on the back.
 This involuntary movement will disappear anytime between three to six months of age.

 3. When can the baby be on its stomach?

-Baby can be put on the stomach, but under supervision, when he is awake.
-Giving tummy time for baby is a good way to strengthen his stomach, back and neck muscles.
+The baby may be put on the stomach, but under supervision, when awake.
+Giving tummy time for babies is a good way to strengthen their stomach, back, and neck muscles.

-According to Dr Karen Sokal-Gutierrez, clinical professor, community health and human development, University of California Berkeley-UCSF Joint Medical Program, SIDS risk is lowered with babies spending more tummy time when they are awake.
+According to Dr. Karen Sokal-Gutierrez, clinical professor, community health and human development, University of California Berkeley-UCSF Joint Medical Program, SIDS risk is lowered with babies spending more tummy time when they are awake (9).
 Moreover, the baby would develop upper body strength needed to lift the head and roll over in sleep.

 4. Can I use infant sleep positioners for my baby?

-FDA has never approved infant sleep positioners to reduce or prevent the risk of SIDS in babies.
-In fact, using a sleep positioner to hold the baby sleep on his back is dangerous.
+There is no US FDA approval for infant sleep positioners to reduce or prevent the risk of SIDS in babies.

 5. What if babies throw up when sleeping on the back?

-The chances are fewer for healthy babies to choke on vomit when made to sleep on their backs than on their sides or tummies.
-Sleeping on the back does not increase choking risk in babies with gastroesophageal reflux disease too.
+There is a low risk for healthy babies to choke on vomit when made to sleep on their backs than on their sides or tummies.
+Sleeping on the back does not increase choking risk in babies with gastroesophageal reflux disease either.
 But do not put the baby to bed with a bottle propped for feeding.
-This dangerous practice could lead to ear infections and choking.
+This practice could lead to ear infections and choking.

-6. What to do if my baby has difficulty in sleeping on the back?
+6. What to do if my baby has difficulty sleeping on the back?

-The baby may not feel comfortable sleeping on the back even if he has a congested nose.
-In such a case, place a humidifier in the baby’s room to moisten the air and loosen congestion.
-Elevating his head slightly can minimize the discomfort from a stuffy nose.
+The baby may not feel comfortable sleeping on the back if they have a congested nose.
+In such a case, place a humidifier in the baby’s room to moisten the air and loosen the congestion.
+Elevating the head slightly could minimize the discomfort from a stuffy nose.

-According to recent research, pre-term infants are at a higher SIDS risk (5) and they are to be placed on the back-to-sleep position.
-However, in a highly monitored inpatient setting, sleep on stomach position may be appropriate in case of acute respiratory disease in pre-term infants.
+According to a research study, preterm infants are at a higher SIDS risk, and they are to be placed on the back-to-sleep position (10).
+However, in a highly monitored inpatient setting, sleep on stomach position may be appropriate in case of acute respiratory disease in preterm infants.